 Join us for Tales of Resilience: A Talk Story Performance and commemorate DAY OF REMEMBRANCE.
 Come see America’s first Asian Storyteller discuss and perform true stories from the Incarceration.

 Tag Yourself Project Debut: Thursday, March 1, 208, 6 p.m. - 9 p.m., Free

-RAM invites visitors who feel that their civil liberties are threatened, as well as those willing to stand with them, to create a paper ID tag using small self-portraits taken wth polaroid cameras.
+RAM invites visitors to reflect on civil liberties and stand with those who fight to protect them by creating a paper ID tag, reminiscent of the ones Japanese-Americans were required to wear when being forcibly relocated to incarceration camps during WWII, using small self-portraits taken with polaroid cameras.
 Participants can add their tag to a Solidarity Wall for the duration of the Wendy Maruyama: E.O.
 9066 exhibition.
 The Tag Yourself Project is also part of Play the Museum.

 Renowned storyteller Brenda Wong Aoki and Emmy Award-winning composer Mark Izu will weave Asian-American history, family legend, and humor together in a vibrant celebration of our community.
 Inspired by Wendy Maruyama: E.O.
 9066, Brand and Mark will place their focus on the interracial connections (including love stories) around the time of the incarceration and the impact on their descendants today.
 Because of a long-shred history, they will specifically reach out to the Chicano/Mexicano and Japanese-American communities in Riverside.
 Click here to read more about the project and both the workshop and performance dates.

 Exhibit-related programming for Wendy Maruyama: E.O.
 9066 was made possible with support from the California Civil Liberties Public Education Program at the California State Library: